ayepRahman/ethereum_solidity_tutorial/README.md

   - Simple by sending ETH to the contract adress by an EOA account.In this case the contract needs at least a function called receive() or a fallback().
   - By calling a payable function and sending ETH with taht transaction.
 - The ETH balance of the contract is in possession of anyone who can call the transfer() function of the address.

+# Variables & Functions Visibility

+There are 4 types of visibilities for function and state variables.

+1. Public

+- The function is part of the contract interface and can be called both internally (from within the same contract) and externally (from other contracts or by EOA account).
+- The is the default for functions.
+- A getter is automatically created for public variables.
+They can be easily accessed from DApps.

+2. Private

+- Private functions and variables are available only in the contract ehy are defined in (not in other contractsL derived or underived).
+Private is a subset of Internal.
+- They can be accessed in the current contract only by getter function.

+3. Internal

+- Functions are accessible only from the contract they are defined in and from derived contracts.
+- This is the default for state variables.
+They can be accessed in the current and derived contracts.

+4. External

+- The function is part of the contract interface, can be accessed only from other contracts or by EOA accounts using transactions.
+It's automatically public.
+- Not-available for state variables.